 - Freshly ground black pepper

-- Preheat the oven to 200°C. Put the onions, potatoes, garlic and tomatoes in a large roasting tin and season with sea salt and pepper.
-Toss and roast for 20 minutes.
+- Preheat the oven to 200°C. Place the onions, potatoes, garlic and tomatoes in a large roasting tin and season with sea salt and pepper.
+Roast for 20 minutes.

-- While the vegetables are roasting, skin the chorizo and cut into slices.
+- Next, skin the chorizo and cut into slices.

-- Take the roasting tin out of the oven, scatter the chorizo over the vegetables and mix.
-Place the chicken and the halved lemons on top of the veggies and chorizo and sprinkle with the paprika and oregano.
-Season with salt and return to the oven for 30 minutes.
+- Take the roasting tray out of the oven, add the chorizo, chicken and the halved lemons on top of the veggies and season with the paprika, oregano and salt.
+Return to the oven for 30 minutes.

-- Turn the temperature up to 220°C. Return the tin back to the oven for another 20 minutes or until the peppers are just softened and the chicken is golden and crisp.
+- Turn the temperature up to 220°C and roast your chicken bake until the peppers are softened and the chicken is nicely browned.
+This should take another 20 minutes or so.
 Scatter some chopped parsley and serve.